whoisarjen/recruitment-task/README.md

 - [x] Connect to DB and get all user's devices
 - [x] Connect socket on specyfic path and wait for messages
-- [x] Show list of user's devices with basic information
+- [x] Show list of user's devices with basic information (name, type, range)
 - [x] Dialog, which open, when user click on device.
 The box should be draggable and allow to resize (right bottom corner).
 After close holds the same position
 - [x] Dynamically update list with value from socket (and potencailly dialog)